aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/batch-processing-multi-threading/parallel-image-processing-aspose-imaging-java/_index.md

 </dependency>
 ```

-**Gradle**
+### Gradle Dependency
 ```gradle
 compile(group: 'com.aspose', name: 'aspose-imaging', version: '25.5')
 ```

 ### Direct Download
-Alternatively, download the latest release from [Aspose.Imaging for Java releases](https://releases.aspose.com/imaging/java/).
+You can also grab the library directly from [Aspose.Imaging for Java releases](https://releases.aspose.com/imaging/java/).

 #### License Acquisition
-- **Free Trial**: Start with a free trial to explore Aspose.Imaging's features.
+- **Free Trial** – explore the API without commitment.
-- **Temporary License**: Obtain a temporary license for an extended evaluation period.
+- **Temporary License** – extended evaluation period.
-- **Purchase**: Consider purchasing a full license for production use.
+- **Purchase** – full production license for unlimited use.

-### Basic Initialization and Setup
-After setting up the library, ensure your environment is ready by initializing any necessary configurations or licenses as needed.

 ## Implementation Guide

-We'll implement three key features: Multithreading with `ExecutorService`, File Handling using `RandomAccessFile`, and Image Processing with Aspose.Imaging.
+Below we break the solution into three bite‑size features: multithreading with `ExecutorService`, file handling via `RandomAccessFile`, and image conversion using Aspose.Imaging.

-### Multithreading with ExecutorService
+### How to Use ExecutorService for Parallel Image Processing

-**Overview**
-This feature enables parallel processing of images, significantly speeding up batch operations by utilizing multiple threads.

 #### Step 1: Create a Fixed Thread Pool
 ```java